martijnvermaat/wiggelen/README.rst

 Documentation
 -------------

-The latest documentation including a user guide and API reference is `hosted at Read The Docs <http://wiggelen.readthedocs.org/>`_.
+The `latest documentation <http://wiggelen.readthedocs.org/>`_ with user guide and API reference is hosted at Read The Docs.

 You can also compile the documentation directly from the source code by running ``make html`` from the ``doc/`` subdirectory.
 This requires `Sphinx`_